What is Mahavatar Babaji?

 Where the lineage shows in the index

-Babaji is not in the index as a teacher in his own right — no recordings, writings, or first-hand encounters with the figure are in the corpus, and the lineage's own account is that no such material exists by design.
-The figure is in the index through the downstream carriers.
-Paramahansa Yogananda's *Autobiography of a Yogi* is the primary document of the entire transmission as it reached English-speaking audiences in the twentieth century, with several chapters devoted to the lineage's encounters with Babaji in its own terms; the book is the source through which the name entered the modern Western vocabulary of yoga.
-Sadhguru's longer-form lectures, his book *Inner Engineering: A Yogi's Guide to Joy*, and the *Inner Engineering Online* course treat disciplined inner technique as a curriculum to be done rather than as a heritage object — a different lineage (Śaiva yogic, southern India, distinct from the kriyā stream descending through Lahiri Mahasaya) but a comparable insistence that the practices the lineage transmits are real techniques with reproducible effects, and that the meditative-energetic claim is not a religious metaphor.
-Ram Dass is the index's primary contemporary voice for the bhakti current that ran alongside kriyā through the nineteenth and twentieth century north-Indian devotional landscape — his guru Neem Karoli Baba sat in the same religious world the Lahiri Mahasaya householder transmission emerged from.
-Nisargadatta Maharaj's *I Am That*
+Babaji appears in the index not as a teacher in his own right but through the sources downstream from him.
+No recordings, writings, or first-hand accounts of the figure are in the corpus; the lineage holds that none exist by design.
+Paramahansa Yogananda's *Autobiography of a Yogi* is the primary document.
+Several of its chapters trace the kriyā yoga lineage through Babaji, and the book is the source through which the name entered the modern Western vocabulary of yoga.
+Sadhguru's longer-form lectures, his book *Inner Engineering: A Yogi's Guide to Joy*, and the Inner Engineering Online course treat disciplined inner technique as a curriculum rather than a heritage object.
+This is a different lineage, Śaiva yogic and from southern India, distinct from the kriyā stream descending through Lahiri Mahasaya, but it shares the same insistence that the practices are real techniques with reproducible effects.
+Ram Dass is the index's primary voice for the bhakti current that ran alongside kriyā through the nineteenth- and twentieth-century north-Indian devotional landscape; his guru Neem Karoli Baba lived in the same religious world the Lahiri Mahasaya transmission emerged from.
+Nisargadatta Maharaj's *I Am That* approaches recognition of the self under ordinary working-life conditions from the parallel non-dual lineage.
+Babaji does not appear in the non-dual line at all.